hcarnes/hcarnes.github.io/_posts/2018-05-30-code_review.md

 * Consider adherence to the patterns followed at the company
 * Look for test coverage

+The practice will look different from team to team, but if you follow the points above, you are on the right track.
 If a team is skipping code review, they are spending a lot of time putting out fires 🔥.
 Not to mention, they are missing out on valuable opportunities to collaborate, teach, and improve. 🎯